ygdantas/safsecpat/README.md

 -----------------------------------------------------------------
 SafSecPat
 -----------------------------------------------------------------
-SafSecPat is a domain-specific language for enabling automated reasoning with safety and security patterns, as well as consequences of using such patterns.
+SafSecPat is a machinery for enabling automated reasoning with safety and security patterns, as well as consequences of using such patterns.

-SafSecPat has been introduced by the following article submitted to SAFECOMP 2021:

-Yuri Gil Dantas, and Vivek Nigam:
+Authors: Yuri Gil Dantas, and Vivek Nigam.
-Automated Reasoning for Safety and Security Co-Engineering

 -----------------------------------------------------------------
 Purpose of this README file